Giulia Grisi: Personal life

-Since Lord Castlereagh had no legitimate children by his wife, George Frederick was first brought up by his natural father under the understanding of guardianship or god-father figure, while Grisi continued her singing career, since this son was never legally recognized as a Stewart they granted him a blessed last-name Ormsby "by the willow-tree in Welsh".
-After Grisi and Lord Castlereagh's relationship ended, he was encharged of paying his education at an English boarding-school and brought their son as an uncle figure to see her whenever she was in London.
+Lord Castlereagh had no legitimate children by his wife, so George Frederick was first brought up by his natural father as a guardian or godfather while Grisi continued her singing career.
+George Frederick was never legally recognized as a Stewart, but his father was able to bestow upon him the Welsh surname Ormsby (meaning "by the willow-tree").
+After Grisi and Lord Castlereagh's relationship ended, he continued to support his son by paying for his education at an English boarding school and accompanying him as his uncle to see Grisi whenever she was in London.